 - In response to a serious or persistent breach of the school's behaviour policy - If allowing the pupil to remain in school would seriously harm the educational welfare of the pupil or others in school. - If allowing the pupil to remain in school would pose a risk of harm to the pupil, staff or others in school a.
-At lunchtime, supervision is carried out by Lunchtime Supervisors.
-They manage behaviour in the first instance but where needed can seek the support of the class teacher or a member of the Senior Leadership Team.
+At lunchtime, pupils are supported by lunchtime teachers (staff employed to work with pupils during this period only).
+They manage behaviour in the first instance and will inform the class teacher or SLT if needed.
+The 'Happy Lunchtime' system supports praising pupils and also outlines consequences when needed.